PARTY AND CANDIDATE QUESTIONS FOR 2017 PROVINCIAL ELECTION

 The significant de-funding of natural resource related ministries, while the provincial budget continues to increase, is a matter of priorities.
 At present, our natural resources and the wellbeing of our fish and wildlife – and the habitat they all depend on – are being unvalued and taken for granted.
 Protecting B.C.’s environment is not only vital from scientific and ethical perspectives, but economically as well.

 Undercutting this sector will be substantially more costly in the long term, especially as climate change further unbalances vulnerable ecosystems.
-I don’t think there is any need for pay-for-use policies, and certainly no need for the corporate sponsorship deals gaining traction in the US (and threatening to come to provincial campgrounds under the B.C.
-Liberals), but a shifting prioritization of existing government funds (and budget surpluses) to reflect the value of our environment and the experts who can responsibly guide its management.
+I don’t think there is any need for pay-for-use policies, and certainly no need for the corporate sponsorship deals gaining traction in the US, but a shifting prioritization of existing government funds (and budget surpluses) to reflect the value of our environment and the experts who can responsibly guide its management.

 2. Fish, wildlife and habitat management in B.C. are currently objectiveless.
 Many fish and wildlife populations are in decline, and some are at record lows.
 Cumulative effects in parts of British Columbia from unsustainable resource extraction, invasive species, over-allocation of water resources, and road densities have left our landscape “in the red”.
 Do you support legislated objectives for habitat, fish and wildlife populations?
 Yes/No/Why?
 How would you achieve them?